dcmorse/jamboard/README.md

 ## Data Model

+There are **Teams, Skaters, Jams** and **SkaterJam** tables.
+All but the last have corresponding Models, Views, and Controllers.

 Building the data model from C# using Code First and Entity Framework 6 consisted of the bulk of my time spent on this project.
-Here is the model:

-There are many Teams.
-Since games are between two teams, one might expect there to a a hard limit of 2 somewhere.
-But there isn't.
-There's just a potential sea of teams.
+THe rest of this section details the relationships betweeen these models.

 #### Many-to-One Relationships

-There are **Teams, Skaters, and Jams** tables.

 Teams have many skaters.
 Skaters belong to exactly one team.